Altunshukurlu/Spec-Management/README.md

 assurance cases.
 They include work by Rushby, Leveson, Knight, GSN, CAE, etc. [citations needed]

+## Arguments/Assurance
+### Rushby: Hybrid Inductive/Deductive Reasoning
+### Leveson: Socio-Technical Control Loops for Maintaining Properties
+### GSN
+### CAE
+## Properties
+### Boehm/Sullivan -- ility hierarchy
+### Knight/Strunk/Sullivan -- survivability
+###

 # Shortcomings in the State of the Art

-Shortcomings in the current state of the art nclude
+Shortcomings in the current state of the art include

+* lack of a satisfactory, practical, useful, theoretically defensible, validated method for making judgments about validity of propositions based on informal, incomplete, imperfect evidence
-* overfocus on dependability properties to the exclusion of others important in producing systems that stakeholders value
+* overfocus on dependability properties to the exclusion of other properties that are also critical in producing systems of value to diverse stakeholders (e.g., Torvalds criticism of security zealots)
-* constrained expressiveness of claims language (basically and-trees)
+* inadequate expressiveness of claims language (basically and-trees, Horn clauses)
 * inadequate support for system and assurance case evolution
-* lack of flexibility, e.g., pluggable inference rules
+* lack of flexibility, e.g., with respect to "pluggable" inference rules
-* old-fashioned tools
+* old-fashioned tools, e.g., desktop software based on Eclipse

 # New Approach

 We propose a method and a system that will enable engineers and decision makers to
-* manage and evolve representations of systems and the components, environments, and stakeholders as the real-world subject matter to which propositions (discussed next) refer
+* manage and evolve representations of systems and their components, environments, and stakeholders as the real-world subject matter to which propositions (discussed next) refer
 * employ concepts from constructive logic to build propositions